 Accounts and grants receivable are regularly assessed for collectability on a case-by-case basis.
-If amounts are determined to be uncollectible, they are charged against operations at that time.
-The Organization considers all receivables to be fully collectible as of December 31, 2022 and 2021; accordingly, no allowance for uncollectible accounts has been recorded.
-Additionally, no amounts were written off as bad debt expense during 2022 or 2021.
+If amounts are determined to have credit loss, they are charged against operations at that time.
+The Organization considers all receivables to be fully collectible as of December 31, 2024 and 2023; accordingly, no allowance for credit loss has been recorded.
+Additionally, no amounts were written off as bad debt expense during 2024 or 2023.